You can make a difference through Diamonds for Peace (DFP)!

 Why don’t you become a corporate member to have a world in which diamonds are mined, cut, and processed with humanitarian and environmental considerations?

-[Note] When the responsibly mined diamonds from our targeted community in Liberia become available in the future, Diamonds for Peace will give the access to her current corporate members.
+[Note] When the responsibly mined diamonds from our partner community in Liberia become available in the future, Diamonds for Peace will give the access to her current corporate members.
 This is because the availability of diamonds will be limited especially in the early stage.
 We recommend you to become a corporate member today!

 Membership Category | Annual Fee | Benefit |